Still have questions? Leave a comment

-The most basic understanding of ‘fiction’ in literature is that it is a written piece that depicts imaginary occurrences.
-There is this unspoken assumption that fiction, because it is of imagined events, has nothing to do with reality (and therefore, research is not pertinent).
+The most basic understanding of “fiction” in literature is that it is a written piece that depicts imaginary occurrences.
+There is this unspoken assumption that fiction, because it is of imagined events, has nothing to do with reality (and therefore researching for a novel is not important).
 This is far from the truth.

-The history of fiction writing presents an inherent paradox: the most gripping of novels requires you to write of imagined events in a realistic way.
-If we accept literature as a way to reflect and understand the world around us, then we must also acknowledge that the best of fiction stems from reality.
+The history of fiction writing presents an inherent paradox: the most gripping of novels require you to write of imagined events in a realistic way.
+If we accept literature as a reflection of the world around us, then we must also acknowledge that the best of fiction stems from reality.
 It may be an account of imaginary events, but is still heavily rooted in the real.

-For an author, this means in-depth research about the various aspects of writing a novel, including cultural/social content, character behaviour and historical details.
+For a writer, this means in-depth research about various aspects of novel writing, including cultural and social context, character behavior, and historical details.

 Your task is (ever so slightly) easier if you are writing about situations contemporary to you.
 But the further you go back, through the annals of history, the harder it becomes to strive for such authenticity.